superscribe-io/superscribe/docs/reference/system/shares.md

 ## List Shares

-List all shares that exist in Directus.
+List all shares that exist in Superscribe.

 ### Query Parameters